mackenziekbrooks/dci102-f21-humanitiesdata/docs/how-the-web-works.md

 2. First, save the file as `index.html` on your Desktop.
 Save your file regularly.
 3. Using the [HTML Basic](https://www.w3schools.com/html/html_basic.asp) as a guide, add the following tags to your document: `<html> <head> <title> <body>`.
 Don't forget to close the tags in the appropriate place.
 4. To view your page in the browser, open `index.html` in your browser, usually with the key commands `Ctrl + o` or by going to File > Open.
-5. Explore the tutorial on W3 and add seven more elements to the body of your HTML document, including a table, a link, and an image.
+5. Explore the tutorial on W3 and add seven more elements to the body of your HTML document, including a table, a link, and an image (that's three, find four more new elements to use beyond `h1` and `p`).
 6. Create a second HTML page and link the two pages.

 ### Activity 1.3: CSS